quixio/quix-docs/docs/platform/tutorials/computer-vision/index.md

 In this tutorial you learn about a real-time computer vision application, using a [Quix template project](https://github.com/quixio/computer-vision-demo){target=_blank}.

 The project uses the Transport for London (TfL) traffic cameras, known as Jam Cams, as the video input.
 The [YOLO v8](https://docs.ultralytics.com/) machine learning model is used to identify various objects such as types of vehicles.
-Additional services count the vehicles and finally the data is displayed on a map which is part of the web UI that has been creatde specially for this project.
+Additional services count the vehicles and finally the data is displayed on a map which is part of the web UI that has been created for this project.

 You'll fork the complete project from GitHub, and then create a Quix project from the forked repo, so you have a copy of the full application code running in your Quix account.
 You then examine the data flow through the project's pipeline, using tools provided by the Quix Portal.